Welcome back WormholeRiders,

 Managing Editors Update: Dateline New York March 15, 2020

 A Black and White Cookie Grand Opening Has Been Postponed Due to Corona Virus Safe Distancing Concerns.
-Status to Follow.
+Live Script Reading Conducted.
+Additional Status to Follow When Play Opens in NYC.

 There is always personal risk in getting to know a stranger.
 Which may explain, in part, why we attempt to categorize people.
 Categories such as race, religion, political leanings, the outward signs of culture observed by dress styles to hairstyles to tattoos, serve to help us pigeonhole people into generalized forms and we judge them accordingly.
 This categorization helps us, we believe, to know who we can trust with sensitive information about ourselves.
 It is also a tool that instructs how to best interact with “those types” whenever we must have an encounter with “those people.”